MuhammadFauzan98/InkFlow/README.md

-# InkFlow
+# PostPilot

-InkFlow is a Flask-based storytelling platform where users can write, share, and explore stories.
+PostPilot is a Flask-based storytelling platform where users can write, share, and explore stories.
 It supports local auth plus Google OAuth, dark mode, 3D animations, likes, comments, bookmarks, and admin controls.

 ## Features
 - Write and publish stories with cover images and tags